Japanese Pancakes ホットケーキ

 (Harajuku, Odaiba, and Ginza, Tokyo)

 This chain, now with many branches across Japan, is one of the most popular - sometimes you have to be patient and queue to get the chance to taste some of the twelve recipes offered on the menu.
 A nice plus, the Harajuku store has an open-air terrace.

 Pancakes topped with a mountain of strawberries, caramelized apples or simply maple syrup are on offer at JS Pancake Cafe.
 For those with a less sweet tooth, this restaurant also offers salads, and pancakes accompanied by fried eggs and bacon, or salmon and avocado.

 The hottokeki is a good example of yoshoku: a western recipe adapted to Japanese tastes.

 Something for the kids

-There's another delicacy in which pancakes feature: the dorayaki, probably the most popular pancake recipe in Japan.
+There's another Japanese delicacy in which pancakes feature: the dorayaki, probably the most popular pancake recipe in Japan.
 You can find it both in neighborhood konbini and in the most prestigious specialty sweet shops.
 This little treat is made of two small pancakes sandwiched with sweet red bean paste (anko).
-Its name comes from its round shape, like a gong.
+It's name comes from its round shape, like a gong.
 This sweet snack is popular with children, as it's also the favourite food of Doraemon, a beloved Japanese cartoon character.
-While the red bean paste is the star ingredient of the traditional recipe, these days dorayaki can come with various indulgent fillings: green tea cream, custard, strawberry, to name just a few.
+While red bean paste is the star ingredient of the traditional recipe, these days dorayaki can come with various indulgent fillings: green tea cream, custard or strawberries, to name just a few.

-In recent years pancakes have become extremely popular in Japan.
-Eaten plain or accompanied by a myriad of toppings, Japan has turned the pancake into a complex and very delicious dessert!
+In recent years pancakes have become extremely popular in Japan, with trendy pancake restaurants cropping up in most cities.
+Eaten plain with butter and syrup, or accompanied by a myriad of indulgent toppings, Japan has turned the pancake into a complex and very delicious dessert!